dev0088/johnshub/README.md

 		$ yarn run build
 	```

-	if you want to run this frontend as debug mode
+	Note: if you want to run this frontend as debug mode, you can do this:
 	```
 		$ yarn start
 	```